 The 1984 Hounslow Borough Guide listed a wider range of facilities at Gunnersbury Park than any other park in the borough.
 Besides the Museum, the children’s playgrounds and the café, the Guide listed 2 bowling greens, the boating lake, fishing, pitch and putt golf, 15 tennis courts and a range of sports pitches: 31 for football, 9 for cricket, 3 for rugby,1 each for hockey and lacrosse.
 Since then there has been a decline in weekend football and it has been too expensive to maintain all of the sports facilities.
 The changing rooms in the former farm buildings were burnt down several years ago and there are still no concrete plans for their repair or re-building.

-The Park, like the Museum, is jointly owned by the two London Boroughs of Ealing and Hounslow, which managed both through the Joint Committee; it is currently overseen by the Gunnersbury Park Regeneration Board.
+The Park, like the Museum, is jointly owned by the two London Boroughs of Ealing and Hounslow, which managed both through the Joint Committee; it has for 5 years been overseen by the Gunnersbury Park Regeneration Board.
 Because both boroughs agreed to put equal funding into the budget, when one had to cut its contribution, the other one did too – the result has been very damaging.
+From May 2018 much of the estate is in the care of a new Community Interest Company, with strong representation from the 2 boroughs; we assume that the sports facilities will be handed over to the CIC once works are completed.

 While some visitors find the ruined East Lodge and Stables, and the rare trees and dry water channels of the Edwardian Japanese garden, quite romantic, regular visitors are very aware of the decline of the Park.
-The gardens have not been maintained to the standard most people expect, the buildings are under-used and vandalised and potentially wonderful facilities are being wasted.
-Everyone wants to see the decline halted, though many are naturally anxious about the changes that this might mean.
+The gardens were for decades not maintained to the standard most people expected, the buildings were under-used and vandalised and potentially wonderful facilities were being wasted.
+Everyone wanted to see the decline halted, though many were naturally anxious about the changes that this might mean.
 In 1996 a Development Plan was created for the estate and with it the Park got a grant from the Heritage Lottery Fund (and others).
 Good work was done around the Pond, the Italian Gardens, the main drive and Amelia’s Bath-house.
 This was intended to be the first phase of a series, but the initiative lost momentum and no further bids were made.
 A Conservation Management Plan was completed in 2008 as the foundation for a new restoration programme, and was followed by a major study of the costs and possibilities and an Options Appraisal whose recommendations were supported by a majority of respondents to a public consultation exercise.